 Why Identities Are So Vulnerable

 As the scale of the Equifax breach sinks in, many wonder why our identities are so vulnerable.
-“It’s due to the fact that the triopoly of Equifax, Experian and TransUnion can collectively amass more than $9 billion collectively and even trade names without customers’ consent.
+“It’s due to the fact that the triopoly of Equifax, Experian and TransUnion can collectively amass more than $9 billion collectively and even trade names without clients’ consent.
 Plus, consumers are largely powerless in being their own advocates.
 And the stark reality is that citizens and government are ill-prepared.
 Why are our identities such an insecure tradeable asset in the first place?
 If firms can make money on our identities, why are we not participating in the value captured?
 And the critical flaws in our identity analog system need to be fixed.
 Newer technologies and stronger data security standards need to emerge.”
 If not, the whole American economy could be adversely affected.

 If you’d like to learn more about how to protect yourself or your company against cyberattack, contact intivix in San Francisco at (415) 543 1033 or email at email@example.com.
 They are always happy to answer any questions that you may have.
 The experts at intivix in San Francisco will help educate you and get you proactive in the solution.